10 Epic Things to Do in New River Gorge National Park in West Virginia

 Locals and longtime visitors alike will tell you that the New River Gorge has always been a special place.
 It's got an interesting human history filled with coal mines and railroad tycoons, and an even more interesting geological history: the New River is thought to be one of the oldest rivers in the entire world.

-Today, the New River Gorge is a mecca for outdoor pursuits ranging from rock climbing to white water rafting, and my guess is that it's about to get some increased attention with its new national park status.
+Today, the New River Gorge is a mecca for outdoor pursuits ranging from rock climbing to white water rafting, and it's been getting some increased attention since its new national park status.

 New River Gorge Bridge from the Long Point Trail